swiftlang/swift-evolution/proposals/xxxx-array-expression-trailing-closures.md

   "a"
 }

-// error: error: variable with getter/setter cannot have an initial value var value = [String] {
+// error: variable with getter/setter cannot have an initial value var value = [String] {
   "a"
 }